Elisabeth of Schönau: Works

-The revelation on the martyrdom of Ursula and her companions.
-This is full of fantastic exaggerations and anachronisms, but has become the foundation of the subsequent Ursula legends.
+Elisabeth's works are found in the 195th volume of the Patrologia Latina.
+Aside from her Books of Visions, her works include:

+In 1106, an old Roman cemetery was discovered outside Cologne, and was believed to contain the remains of Ursula and her eleven thousand legendary companions.
+The discovery that the cemetery contained the bodies of men and children, as well as various inscriptions on the headstones, raised questions about inconsistencies with the story of St. Ursula as laid out in the well-known Regnante domino.
+In the hope of resolving these questions, the abbot Gerlach von Deutz asked Elisabeth to consult her visions about the provenance of the bodies.
+Over the course of the following year, Elisabeth set down a series of interviews with various saints and angels, which were then compiled into the Liber revelationum Elisabeth de sacro exercitu virginum Coloniensium, or Book of Revelations on the Company of the Martyrs of Cologne.

+These accounts, which the Catholic Encyclopedia describes as "full of fantastic exaggerations and anachronisms", have become the foundation of the subsequent Ursula legends.
+In her account, Elisabeth identifies one of the bodies as belonging to a "Pope Cyriacus", supposedly holding the office between Pope Pontian and Pope Anterus.
+Others are identified as Saint Verena and as the fiancé of St. Ursula.

+The Visio de resurrectione beate virginis Mariae, or The Resurrection of the Blessed Virgin, contains Elisabeth's revelations about the Virgin Mary.

 On one occasion of religious frustration and fear, she wrote down an experience she supposedly had at a mass on a Saturday when the Blessed Virgin was being celebrated, when she saw in the heavens "an image of a regal woman, standing on high, clothed in white vestments and wrapped with a purple mantle".
 The lady then eventually came closer to Elisabeth and blessed her with the sign of the cross, and reassured her that she would not be harmed by the things she had been frightened of.
 After receiving communion at the mass, she then went into an ecstatic trance and had another vision, declaring "I saw my Lady standing beside the altar, in a garment like a priestly chasuble and she had on her head a glorious crown".
 In her third text, she has Mary acting as an intercessor to hold back the anger of her Son from punishing the world in His anger for sin.

-Her works are found in the 195th volume of the Patrologia Latina.